FischerHewitt/project_4/README.md

 - Other: Review all of the classes with a focus on cohesion.
 Does a class contain data that is not used by all instances of the class (i.e., each “kind” uses only subsets of the data)?
 Does a class contain methods that do not support the primary role of instances of the class?

-**You are strongly encouraged to:**
+### You are strongly encouraged to...

-- Develop both a design document and the code refactoring at the same time.
+**Plan first, then implement.**
 Do not try to dive straight into coding without a plan.
+Use pen and paper to sketch out your design as a diagram, showing the relationships between the various classes and interfaces you plan to introduce.
+This may not be your final design, but it will help you think through the problem before you start making changes to the code.
+_Get feedback on your design from me during lab or office hours before you start coding._

+**Check your work early and often.**
-- Implement the refactoring incrementally so that your refactored program executes properly at each step.
+Implement the refactoring incrementally so that your refactored program executes properly at each step.
 That is, after each change, run the program using the main method in `VirtualWorld.java` and tests in `WorldTests.java` and make sure that it continues to behave as expected.

+The [`TESTING.md`](TESTING.md) runs through a couple of examples to help you understand the test cases.

-- Commit your code and push to GitHub often.
+**Commit and push to GitHub often.**
 On this project more than before you are likely to want to look at previous versions of the codebase. **So make sure your commit messages are meaningful.** Do NOT simply write messages like "Done" or "Made changes", etc.

 ## Introducing Parent Types